 - Quantify your points—insurance companies are profit based.
 If you can demonstrate that one excision surgery has a high likelihood of eliminating the need for several more less effective surgeries in the future, your case will be stronger.

-- Build a case—utilize the free records reviews provided by many of the specialists on the Nook’s Patient-to-Patient Referral List.
+- Build a case—utilize the free records reviews provided by many of the specialists.
 After a specialist has reviewed your records, they can provide documentation for why excision is best for you.

 - Be organized—keep a timeline of your appeal.
 Be sure to keep a copy of the letters submitted on your behalf by prior doctors and potential doctors and of any correspondence from the insurance company.